ISISComputingGroup/lewis-ess/README.md

 Using a simulation for the above has the added benefit that, unlike most real devices, a simulation may be sped up / fast-forwarded past any lengthy delays or processes that occur in the device.

+## Features

+### Brief Terminology

+`Devices` and `Adapters` are two independent concepts in Plankton.
+The `Device` is model for the device behaviour and internal memory.
+A `Device` can be represented using a `StateMachine`, but it does not have to be.
+A `Device` does not include anything specific to the communication protocol with the `Device`.
+An `Adapter` provides a protocol binding to a `Device`.
+The `Device` and `Adapter` are created as part of a `Simulation` that provides a "heart beat" and other enviromental aspects.

+### What Does Plankton Let You Do?

+* Create new `Devices` to model the internal behaviour and memory of thing you want to model
+* Optionally make a `Device` work as a `StateMachine` via `StateMachineDevice` to easily and powerfully assemble a Device via a set of connected, transitioning `State`s
+* Create one or more `Adapters` over your `Device` to expose it as say an EPICS IOC, or a TCP listener.

 ## Framework Details